Morpheus00-source/hello-world/README.md

 # hello-world
 First Repository Demo
-//this is a new github repository made for the collaboartion of codeintelx labs
+//this is a new github repository made for the collaboration of codeintelx labs